bryanhunter/bryanhunter.github.io/_posts/2015-02-14-shadowing-in-elxir-post.md

 {% endhighlight %}

 See the difference?
 Notice the `^friend` versus `friend` and `^enemy` versus `enemy`.
 The hat `^` says "use the last pinned value of this variable."
-Without the `^` the variable `friend` was't used as a guarding, declarative pattern match, it was used as a short-lived shadow variable that held whatever was passed in.
+Without the `^` the variable `friend` wasn't used as a guarding, declarative pattern match, it was used as a short-lived shadow variable that held whatever was passed in.
 That first clause would always match, and as soon as the case statement fell out of scope the evidence that (for just a tiny moment) `friend` was `==` to `Voldemort`.
 That is subtle.
 That is dark magic.
 It is easy (especially for Erlangers who expect a match) to miss it.
-This will cause disasters, and the upside of the current behavious is hard to see.
+This will cause disasters, and the upside of the current behaviour is hard to see.

 ###Conclusion
 Shadowing is not harmful in the same way that mutable variables are harmful.
 It's not going to jack up your parallel work.
 Shadowing is harmful in another way; it creates a pitfall and adds a diligence requirement (always a bad thing) when using pattern matching.
 This is an ugly wart on a  beautiful language.